 Because this blue color is fairly uncommon they are hard to find at a chain pet store.
-Aquarium suppliers and online dealers are more likely to carry this morph and you should expect to pay $6-$8 per shrimp.
+Aquarium suppliers and online dealers are more likely to carry this morph and you should expect to pay $6-$8 per specimen.

 However there is so much more to them than meets the eye.

-Crustaceans have a fused head and thorax called the cephalothorax which is protected by a carapace.
+They belong to the order Decapoda.
+This means that their legs come in 5 pairs.
+Blue Velvet Shrimp have a fused head and thorax called the cephalothorax which is protected by a carapace.
 Their 5 pairs of walking legs are connected to this.